dnmfarrell/forklift/README.md

 forklift
 --------
-The POSIX¹ shell concurrent stream processor!
+The POSIX shell concurrent stream processor!

 Forklift reads from stdin and distributes each line of input among its worker pool.